adnan8002/Google-Accounts-Warmup-bot-with-Multilogin-Proxies/README.md

 </div>

 <div align="center">
-  This bot can be use with other anti-detect browser apps like.
+  This bot can be use with other anti-detect browser apps like👆👆👆.
 </div>

 <br />